keriganmarketing/uretekusa/wp-content/plugins/wp-google-maps/readme.txt

 * Serve your map marker data via your database or an XML file
 * Compatible with caching plugins
 * Compatible with Cloudfare
-* Latest Google Maps API (V3.23, V3.24 & V3.exp)
+* Latest Google Maps API
+* Latest OpenLayers API

 = Professional Edition =
-* Create multiple Google maps!
+* Create multiple maps!
 * Allow your visitors to get directions to your markers.
 * Add descriptions, links and images to your map markers.
 * Add categories to your map markers
 * Filter markers by category
-* Mashup multiple Google maps
+* Mashup multiple maps
 * Add different marker icons, or your own icons to make your map really stand out!
-* List your Google Map markers in the four ways; basic list, basic table, carousel, advanced table
+* List your map markers in the four ways; basic list, basic table, carousel, advanced table
 * Allow visitors to use their map location as the starting or ending point for the directions
 * Choose between the Default Google Maps Infowindow and the new Modern Infowindow
 * Export/Import your markers to a CSV file for quick editing.
 * Link Fusion tables to your Google Maps
 * Show your visitor's location on the Map
-* Import KML/KMZ files to your Google Map
+* Import KML/KMZ files to your map
 * More advanced options for the Store Locator
 * Allow users to use their map location for the store locator
 * Store locator search by category
 * Hide all map markers until a store locator search is done
-* Move your marker list inside the Google Map window
+* Move your marker list inside the map window
 * Multiple map widget functionality
 * Add retina-ready map marker icons
 * WordPress Network friendly